gauravojha/tij4-maven/README.md

 http://docs.oracle.com/javase/7/docs/technotes/guides/apt/.

 In order to remove the compilation errors you would see in Eclipse, please add the "External Jar" - tools.jar provided in the "lib" folder to your Eclipse project.
+(Taken from OpenJDK 7u51)

 ### Installation
 Simply download the source code (clone the project) and import this project as a new Maven project into your IDE.